-Prospective Senior High School students would want to attend the best senior high schools in Ghana and Parents will equally want the best for their wards hence the search of suitable schools normally done ahead of the Basic Education Certificate Examination (BECE) each year.
+Prospective Senior High School students would want to attend the best senior high schools in Ghana and Parents will equally want the best for their wards hence the search for suitable schools is normally done ahead of the Basic Education Certificate Examination (BECE) each year.

-The arrangement of schools in our publication is in no order.
+The arrangement of the Category A Schools In Ghana in our publication is in no order.
 We are just presenting them as they were written.

-This article is meant to serve as a guide to students or parents who will look for category ‘a’ schools in the Brong Ahafo Region for their wards.
+This article is meant to serve as a guide to students or parents who will look for category A schools in Ghana Region for their wards.

 Motto: Deus Lux Scientiae